Pioneers Of Veganism

 In the book, Lappé outlined the negative environmental effects of animal agriculture, including deforestation and resource depletion, and stressed the significance of switching to plant-based protein sources as a remedy.

-She disproved the notion that consuming animal products was necessary to obtain full proteins by introducing the idea of “protein combining” in vegetarian diets.
+She disproved the notion that consuming animal products was necessary to obtain whole proteins by introducing the idea of “protein combining” in vegetarian diets.

 Lappé's book triggered a worldwide discussion about the effects of our dietary decisions on the environment and encouraged people to think about the potential impact on the environment.